zenstackhq/zenstack-docs/blog/secure-api/index.md

 <!-- truncate -->

-This article explains three different levels at which you can implement security measures for your web APIs and their pros and cons.
+This article explains three different levels at which you can implement security measures for your web APIs - application code, database policies, and ORM, together with their pros and cons.

 ## Application Code